 Pradosh Vrat is an important observance for Lord Shiva followers that occur twice in every Hindu lunar month.
 Also known as Pradosham, this fasting is observed on the ‘Trayodashi’ (13th day) during ‘Krishna Paksha’ and ‘Shukla Paksha’ (the waning and waxing phase of moon).
 When Pradosh Vrat falls on a Monday it is referred as Soma Pradosh Vrat.
 It is believed that observing this fasting ends all the negative karma or dosh.
 On the day of Soma Pradosh Vrat, devotees all across India, offer special prayers and pujas in Lord Shiva temples.
 Fasting on the day of Soma Pradosh Vrat is best for spiritual empowerment and also frees the observer from the continuous cycle of birth and death.

-Soma Pradosh Vrat 2017 was on April 24 Monday
+Next Soma Pradosh Vrat Date in 2020 : April 20 Monday

 Rituals during Soma Pradosh Vrat:

 - On the day of Soma Pradosh Vrat devotees get up at the time of sunrise and take an early bath.
 The morning time is most suitable for meditation.